And Thy Own Soul a Sword Shall Pierce

 In His wisdom and justice, God chose Mary to associate her with His dispensation of grace for the salvation of souls in and through the merits of Christ.
 Our heavenly Father acted purely on His own initiative, which was then followed by Mary’s free act of faith working through love in collaboration with the Holy Spirit.
 In the Christian life, the merit of our good works done in grace is first attributed to the grace of God and only then to the faithful “whose good works proceed in Christ” by cooperation with divine grace (Catechism of the Catholic Church, 2008).
 And since we are created in the image of God and have free will, we can either accept or reject God’s grace (Acts 7:51).

 With the fall of Adam, mankind incurred an eternal separation from the Beatific Vision of God.
-And in consequence of the fall, man needed satisfaction to God for his sins of infinite value to be released from this eternal debt of sin.
+And in consequence of the fall, man needed the satisfaction of infinite value to God for his sins to be released from this eternal debt of sin.
 Of course, only God Himself could make such infinite satisfaction, which he did in the person of Jesus Christ, the Divine Word made man.
 Nevertheless, temporal satisfaction for sin is still required of us for the temporal remission of the debt of sin and the conferral of sanctifying or justifying grace.
-This finite satisfaction of ours has a supernatural value and confers supernatural merit provided it is joined with Christ’s eternal satisfaction to the Father in and through his merits.
+This finite satisfaction of ours has a supernatural value and confers supernatural merit provided it is joined with Christ’s temporal and eternal satisfaction to the Father in and through his merits.
 Mary made this satisfaction on behalf of humanity when she united her interior suffering with the suffering of her divine Son in his Passion.

 But even if I am being poured out like a drink offering